epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.4.3 =
+* Fixed a problem that prevents embed fields from being stored.

 = 1.4.2 =
 * Fixed an expired link during plugin activation and creating a new embed provider